Guiding polarizable particles in multi-hole Gaussian beams: Concluding remarks

 \section{Concluding remarks}

 In conclusion, it should be stressed that the choice of a suitable Gaussian beam prefactor gives the possibility of designing beams that exhibit low-intensity tubes.
 In Section \ref{descr}, the prefactor was chosen in the form of a polynomial corresponding to the superposition of two Gaussian beams: a fundamental one, and one that exhibits a vortex of the $n$th degree on the propagation axis.
 Due to the interference, this vortex gets splitted into $n$ vortices located symmetrically on the circle, resulting in the appearance of the mentioned black wormholes.
 They can constitute independent lines for guiding particles.
 The results of numerically performed calculations, presented in Section \ref{gpar}, show that particles with negative polarizability, neglecting some transverse oscillations, do indeed move along trajectories determined by lines of vanishing wave intensity.
+The influence of the scattering force on the motion has been estimated in the case of dielectric nanospheres and it has not proved to exert a significant effect on them.

-Trajectories calculated for positively polarizable particles show the opposite character: they avoid the mentioned areas.
+Trajectories calculated for positively polarizable particles show the opposite character: they are of very chaotic nature but avoid the mentioned areas.
+In this case, the scattering force should be accounted for, since its impact on trajectories is significant.

 Finally, it can be added that by choosing other polynomial prefactors, Gaussian beams can be obtained with various irradiance holes, designed as required.
 Figure~\ref{braille} shows, as some sort of curiosity, a transverse cross-section of several Gaussian beams, in which the areas of zero irradiance have been designed by choosing the appropriate polynomial prefactors.